A Guide to Designing a Modern European Kitchen

 Popular European Kitchen Styles to Know

-Scandinavian, minimalist, and contemporary wood-led kitchens are the most common expressions of modern European design.
-Each keeps the same fundamentals—clean lines, smart storage, integrated appliances—but shifts mood through color, grain, and texture.
+Scandinavian, minimalist, and contemporary wood-led kitchens are common expressions of modern European design.
+Each keeps the same fundamentals, then shifts mood through color, grain, and texture.

 Scandinavian Simplicity

-Rooted in the Nordic approach to living, Scandinavian kitchens emphasize lightness, functionality, and a strong connection to nature.
-Expect light wood finishes, clean white cabinetry, and simple forms.
-This style excels in creating calm, bright spaces that feel both warm and minimal.
-Corner’s Evoke and Nordic kitchen collections embrace this look with rich American walnut tones and smart storage.
+Scandinavian kitchens emphasize lightness, functionality, and a connection to nature.
+Expect light wood finishes, clean white cabinetry, and simple forms that create calm, bright spaces.

 Contemporary Wooden Kitchens